softwaretoolsmonster/git-demo/README.md

 # git-demo
-This repo is for git and github connection class demo.
+This repo is for git and github connection in-class demo.